 So with respect to mobility and transportation, DLR has various institutes working on different aspects of it, one is Institute of Transportation Systems (DLR-TS) where I work.
 There are also for instance other institutes, such as Institute of Vehicle Concepts and Institute of Transport Research.
 Since we are talking about mobility, I know that there are also institutes within aerospace working on concepts for air taxis for instance.
 However, I am sure there must be more, but these are the few that I am aware of.

 The Institute of Transportation systems (DLR-TS) at DLR where I work, is one of the largest institutes at DLR Braunschweig site and part of it is also based in Berlin.
 One of the main objectives of research is the significant contribution to increasing safety and efficiency of road and railway traffic.
 With respect to actual sectors and technology fields, the institute works on various divisions including automotive, railway systems, public transport and intramodality as well as traffic management.
 And interdisciplinary teams of different technology fields design, develop and evaluate solutions for these divisions.
 It would be difficult for me to enlist all the technology groups here since it’s a long list but overall, the technology fields are vehicle function and development, data management, system architecture, human factors, testing and validation and evaluation of traffic.
 So, around 200 scientists from various fields like engineering, psychology and computer sciences do research and development for the Institute of Transportation Systems.
-Scientists cooperate with partners and customers from economy, science, and politics on a national and international basis and in that way the work is oriented both to the current and future needs of the market.
+Scientists cooperate with project participants and customers from economy, science, and politics on a national and international basis and in that way the work is oriented both to the current and future needs of the market.